sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/snowflake.md

 When loading from Parquet, Snowflake will store `json` types (JSON) in `VARIANT` as a string.
 Use the JSONL format instead or use `PARSE_JSON` to update the `VARIANT` field after loading.
 :::

 When using the Parquet format, you can enable the **vectorized scanner** to improve performance.
-By default, this feature uses the `ON_ERROR=ABORT_STATEMENT` setting in `dlt`, which stops execution if an error occurs.
+By default, this feature uses the `ON_ERROR=ABORT_STATEMENT` setting in `data_load_tool`, which stops execution if an error occurs.
 To enable the vectorized scanner, add the following to your configuration:

 ```toml